-Unpacking what the treaty right meant to both the settlers' property rights and the states' regulatory authority would take over a century of litigation, including seven U.S. Supreme Court opinions.
-11 Judge Belloni's 1969 decision came only a year after a confused Supreme Court in Puyallup Tribe v.
-Department of Game-in its fourth Stevens Treaty decision-seemed to sanction a large role for state regulation of treaty rights.
-12 Judge Belloni would be much more skeptical of state regulation than the Puyallup Court, and that Court would soon clarify that state regulation could not discriminate against tribal harvesters.
-13 The Belloni decision would prove to the turning point in judicial interpretation of treaty fishing rights, leading to two important Supreme Court decisions.
-14
+Unpacking what the treaty right meant to both the settlers' property rights and the states' regulatory authority would take over a century of litigation, including seven U.S. Supreme Court opinions.11 Judge Belloni's 1969 decision came only a year after a confused Supreme Court in Puyallup Tribe v.
+Department of Game12 (Puyallup I)-in its fourth Stevens Treaty decision-seemed to sanction a large role for state regulation of treaty rights.13 Judge Belloni would be much more skeptical of state regulation than the Puyallup Court, and that Court would soon clarify that state regulation could not discriminate than anywhere north of Mexico.
+Salmon were abundant, available for harvest at predictable times, and could be preserved for later consumption.
+Salmon were the centerpiece of the natives' diet, their lifestyle, and their religion.
+Seasonal migrations of natives coincided with annual fish runs.
+Most tribes celebrated a First Salmon Ceremony which . . . involved a religious right thanking the deity for the salmon's return . . .
+These symbolic acts, attitudes of respect, and concern for the well-being of the salmon reflected the interdependence and interrelatedness of all living things that dominated the native world view.
+This attitude ensured that salmon were never wantonly waster, and water pollution was generally prohibited.

-8 See id. at 63 (explaining a brief "war" in the late 1850s, caused by a broken federal promise that the tribes would have two years to relocate to reservations before settlers claimed their ceded lands).
+8 See id. at 62-63 (explaining a brief "war" in the late 1850s, caused by a broken federal promise that the tribes would have two years to relocate to reservations before settlers claimed their ceded lands).
 Most natives were willing to negotiate treaties rather than fight wars because their numbers had declined-due largely to white-induced diseases like smallpox for which the natives had no immunity-drastically since their encounter with the Lewis and Clark expedition, from an estimated 50,000 to just 5,000 in just a half-century.
 Id. at 56.